In this post, we will talk about tips for traveling to Thailand after the reopening to tourism and what to see in Bangkok, the must-see sights.

-  You can wear a bikini on the beach, but we recommend that you do not do so when shopping in markets or malls.
+You can wear a bikini on the beach, but we recommend not doing so when shopping in markets or malls.

 I recommend choosing light colors and breathable fabrics such as linen or cotton.
-The quick-drying fabrics are always advantageous on Thailand’s hot and humid days.
+Quick-drying fabrics are always advantageous on Thailand’s hot and humid days.

 Choose longer dresses that cover the knees and shoulders when visiting temples and sacred sites.
 As well as sandals that are easy to remove since you have to remove your shoes inside the temples.